jamesosullivan/jamesosullivan.github.io/awards.markdown

 ## Selected Awards & Honours

+Contributor to *The Bloomsbury Handbook of Electronic Literature* edited by Joseph Tabbi, recipient of the Electronic Literature Organization N. Katherine Hayles Award in 2018

 “Different Kinds of Life” received third-place in the Gregory O’Donoghue International Poetry Prize 2016

 “Rust” was shortlisted for the Fish Poetry Prize 2016